nvironmental Living Program

 Giving Students the Experience of a Lifetime

-During ELP, students spend a full 24-hour day at Sutter’s Fort.
+During ELP, students spend a full 24-hour day at Sutter’s Fort SHP.
 Students arrive in the morning and stay overnight, cooking and eating all of their meals on site.
-They are encouraged to develop costumes and portray characters of 1840s California during their stay.

 ELP is highly flexible, giving teachers the ability to create their own unique experience by customizing the various activities through the 24-hour stay to meet the needs of their students.

 Not interested or able to participate in the overnight program?
-Please refer to our Environmental Studies Program.
+Please refer to the Environmental Studies Program.

 ELP Grant Scholarship Program